 Student Learning Outcomes

-As a result of participating in the services or utilizing resources offered by the Center for Career Development & Academic Transitions, students will be able to:
+As a result of participating in the services or utilizing resources offered by the Center for Career Development & Academic Exploration, students will be able to:

 Formulate career goals, including choice of major, based on self-knowledge of interests, values, personality, and skills